 National table regionalization is driven by regional personal income and value added data by industry.
 You can enter employment or income data for a sub-state region if you have them, or even if you simply want to make them up for a hypothetical region of some idealized type.
 Once you've entered the driver data, you can proceed to regionalization.

-By mid-summer 2017, you also can special order IO-Snap data for custom regions, at a level of detail that aligns closely with the benchmark IO accounts.
+By January 2018, you also can special order IO-Snap data for custom regions, at a level of detail that aligns closely with the BEA benchmark IO accounts.

 - Can I generate tables and conduct analyses at more aggregated levels?

 Yes, you can.
 However, aggregated national tables cannot be regionalized, and aggregated regional tables cannot be un-aggregated.

 Yes, we will be adding more analytical features, and we will also have an option to "Export to IOW" that will open all of its advanced features to you!
 More on IOW soon!